 Ending your policy early

-- You can end a whole-of-life policy early, but there can be high charges to do so and you may get back less than you invested.
+- You can end a whole-of-life policy early, but there can be high charges to do so and you might get back less than you invested.

 - The provider will charge for their services, so make sure that you understand what the charges will be and the impact they might have on your investment returns